-Let’s dive into what makes the city so special.
+Let’s dive into what makes the idea of living in Kyoto so special.

 Kyoto is very well known for its amazing and unique temples and shrines and they’re definitely all worth a visit.
 From the Fushimi Inari Taisha with its 10,000 torii gates leading you up Mount Inari, to Kinkaku-ji, the sparkling golden Buddhist temple sat on the edge of a peaceful lake.

-While neighbouring Osaka might be the city that’s known for its food, Kyoto is one of the best spots for great for coffee shops and bars.
+While neighboring Osaka might be the city that’s known for its food, Kyoto is one of the best spots for great coffee shops and bars.

-This coffee shop is a good option for setting up to study for the day after a relaxing breakfast.
-It’s situated on the bank on the Takase River and has a chilled atmosphere that’s made for students.
+The Murmur Coffee shop is a good option for setting up to study for the day after a relaxing breakfast.
+It’s situated on the bank of the Takase River and has a chilled atmosphere that’s made for students.
 Even the coffee cups are designed in collaboration with local university students.

-Another coffee shop, but this one’s not really for stopping at.
-It’s a small chain that’s slowly expanding and has a couple of sites in Kyoto.
-It’s the best alternative to Starbucks and the coffee is amazing too.
+Another coffee shop, but this one’s not really for stopping and relaxing at. % Arabica is a small chain that’s slowly expanding and has a couple of sites in Kyoto.
+It’s one of the best alternatives to Starbucks, and the coffee is amazing too.
 Be careful though, as you might need to queue to get your coffee fix in the morning.
 It’s definitely worth it!

-Running down the western bank of the Kamogawa river is a street full of bars and restaurants.
+Running down the western bank of the Kamogawa River is a narrow street called Pontocho that is full of bars and restaurants.
 As your Japanese gets better, it’s a great place to mingle with the locals and practice your Japanese after a couple of drinks.
 Alternatively, you can just enjoy a night out in some of the best bars in town.

 If you’re keen to jump on the craft beer bandwagon, then Beer Komachi is the place to go.
 It also has a family atmosphere and is a great place to meet people if you’re new to living in Kyoto.

-Kyoto is the perfect city for those who like a slower pace of life.
+If you are someone who is looking for a slower-paced life, then living in Kyoto is the perfect option for you.
 With so many temples and shrines, as well as the river running through town, it’s the place to live for those who want to fully appreciate the beauty of Japan.
 It’s also great for those who want to learn about the history and religion of the city and of Japan.

 It has a much more laid-back approach to life than the buzzing Osaka or the busy Tokyo.
 Most people travel by bike and there aren’t a huge amount of tall buildings.
 The sprawl of the city is kept in line by the mountains on either side, so it’s easy to get out into the countryside.